Deeksha-dm/Real-time-price-discovery-volume-management-at-e-marketplaces/README.md

 9.1 Data Pre-Processing:
 (i) NA Values
 The dataset was checked for any NA values.
-There were totally 28 rows with NA values.
+There were totally of 28 rows with NA values.
 As the total number of rows was around 20000, it was decided to remove the rows with NA values as it would not impact the model building.
 (ii) Outliers Treatment
-Box-plots were plotted for the Minimum, Maximum and Model values.
+Box plots were plotted for the Minimum, Maximum and Model values.
 Outliers were detected in the box plot.
-There were totally 15 outliers.
+There were totally of 15 outliers.
 On analyzing it was observed that these were due to incorrect data entry.
 So, they were removed from the dataset.

 10.1 Exploratory Data Analysis:
-Under EDA we worked on the following things like:
+Under EDA we worked on the following things:
 (i)-Extracting important variables and leaving behind useless variables (ii)-Identifying outliers, missing values, or human error (iii)-Understanding the relationship(s), or lack of, between variables